brunopk/sc-rpi/doc/linux_dependencies.md

 ## libsystemd-dev

-libsystemd-dev used to send logs though the journal systemd service.
+libsystemd-dev used to send logs though the journal systemd service (particularly from a Python source code).
 It can be installed through `apt-get`.

 ## loki